 Bioceramics can be divided into 2 major groups, the bioinert which are principally zirconia (ZrO2) and alumina (Al2O3) and the bioactive mainly hydroxyapatite (Ca10(PO4)6(OH)2) and tricalcium phosphate (Ca3(PO4)2).
 The bioinert ceramics are principally used for articulating surfaces as either ceramic-on-polymer or ceramic-on-ceramic.
-Initially Al2O3 initially was preferred as ZrO2 can be morphologically unstable but now PSZ (Partially Stabilised Zirconia) is available.
+Initially Al2O3 was preferred as ZrO2 can be morphologically unstable but now PSZ (Partially Stabilised Zirconia) is available.
 Al2O3 has been used by Sedel in Paris for more than 30 years as ceramic-on-ceramic hip replacements (Nizard, Pourreyron et al. 2008).
-In the initial implants the individual grains in the ceramics components were large and failures occurred, now grain size is $3.4\pm0.8\mu$ m and failures have reduced to >1:2000.
-However, need very close tolerances on head-cup dimensions are needed so matched pairs are supplied by the factory to reduce chances of fracture.
+In the initial implants the individual grains in the ceramics components were large and failures occurred, now grain size is reduced and failures have reduced to >1:2000.
+However, very close tolerances on head-cup dimensions are needed so matched pairs are supplied to reduce the fracture risk.

-Bioactive ceramics are used in five major applications: bulk implants, that is space filling implants, porous when used as implants for ingrowth or scaffolds for tissue engineering, granules used to bulk out or to replace bone graft, coatings which are either plain HA or HA+TCP (also called biphasic CaP - BCP) and finally as injectable where the calcium phosphate, with or without some calcium sulphate, is mixed in the operating theatre, injected into the body and sets in situ.
+Bioactive ceramics are used in five major applications: bulk implants, that is space filling implants, porous when used as implants for ingrowth or scaffolds for tissue engineering, granules used to bulk out or to replace bone graft, coatings which are either plain HA or HA+TCP (also called bipha-sic CaP - BCP) and finally as injectable where the calcium phosphate, with or without some calcium sulphate and other additives, is mixed in the operating theatre, injected into the body and sets in situ.